 You’d be surprised to know that the average customer is a part of 15 loyalty programs.
 Your loyalty program needs to build, nurture, and preserve an emotional connection with the customer to stand out from these brands.

 Personalization is nothing new.
-But personalizing your customer service across channels and through cross-functional collaboration is new – and it’s a highly effective strategy for customer acquisition and retention.
+But personalizing this service across channels and through cross-functional collaboration is new – and it’s a highly effective strategy for customer acquisition and retention.

 When customers feel special, they will reward that brand with repeat purchases and share positive customer service reviews with their friends and family to grow your customer base.